-One confused patient, however, kept turning the wrench the wrong way, repeatedly enlarging the fracture gap rather than closing it.
-When he returned to the clinic and to Ilizarov’s surprise, the expanding gap had formed so slowly that the bone healed anyway.
+One confused nurse, however, kept turning the wrench the wrong way, repeatedly enlarging the fracture gap rather than closing it.
+To Ilizarov’s surprise when he saw an X-ray of the patient weeks later, the slowly expanding gap was filling in with new bone.
 The bone-forming cells had been toiling happily, unaware that their task was ever-expanding.

 Other surgeons had lengthened limbs through external distraction before.
-They had performed the distraction more quickly, however, which always necessitated a second operation to fill the gap in the lengthened bone with bone graft taken from elsewhere in the body, often the top of the hip.
+They had performed the distraction more quickly, however, which always necessitated a second operation to fill the gap in the lengthened bone with bone graft taken from elsewhere in the body, often from the rim of the pelvis.
 Pain, disfigurement, and disability at the donor site could ensue.
 Sometimes the gap in the broken bone was too big for even the largest possible bone graft to span it.

 In an ah-ha moment Ilizarov realized that by moving the bone ends apart ever so slowly (less than a sixteenth of an inch a day in six evenly spaced intervals), new bone would fill in the gap on its own.
 (Yank on taffy and it snaps in half.
 Pull on it gently and it stretches.)
 This slow movement between bone ends could allow lengthening of bones that had healed too short.
 The “bone stretching” could also correct angular and rotational deformities of fractures that had healed with misalignment.
 (Twist taffy slowly, it twists.)